 Term Definition Franchised in-house events An activity where the sponsor organisation pays a fee (e.g. registration/license) to host a branded event on their premises.
 Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.
 Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Incursions An activity organised by the school, whereby an outside body is employed to come into the school to run an educational activity for the students.
+Incursions An activity organised by the school or sponsor, whereby an outside body is employed to come into the school to run an educational activity for the students.
 Minister The Commonwealth Minister for Industry, Science and Technology.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
 Program Delegate An AusIndustry manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
 Project start date That date from which you can incur eligible expenditure on the funded activity.
 This date cannot be earlier than the application date.
-Student/s Students under 18 years of age at the time of application.